 From Stop Pot make your way downstream.
 This is best done by following the water, but in higher water conditions, a low bypass crawl may be found a couple of metres above the water on the left hand side of the choke (not recommended!).
 Once in the stream way, make your way to Eureka Junction, and turn left.
 This passage soon divides into two, the left hand branch leading into Wretched Rabbit Passage, and the right branch leading into Pierce's Passage.
 Turn right, and after a few metres you'll drop down into the Pierce's Passage streamway.
 Make your way up this until you reach a large run-in of boulders on the left.
 Follow the stream beneath it to reach a junction where most of the stream enters from the left.
 Straight on leads to Poetic Justice, but we keep with the stream and enter Lower Trident Passage.
 This soon develops into a superb stream passage, paralleled for much of the way by well decorated high-level oxbows.

 It's well worth going to the end of this streamway to view the atmospheric White Line Chamber, an impressive aven in dark limestone with a prominent calcite vein piercing the wall, and twin waterfalls thundering in from above.
-Your next challenge is to get top the top of the right-hand waterfall.
+Your next challenge is to get to the top of the right-hand waterfall.

 Follow the main passage upstream through a low section into a well-watered chamber.
 Turn right.
 From the chamber there is a passage descending off to the right - ignore this and follow the main passage through a rift.
-You will then pass another passage descending off to the right.
 Almost immediately after, there is a short climb into a crater - descend this, and follow a boulder crawl for a few metres to a ledge overlooking the modest Battle of Britain Chamber.
 You are now in County Pot.
 Standing on this ledge, looking out over the chamber, the way on is a descent through some boulders on the left down at floor level.
 This leads rapidly into a larger passage, which joins the main County streamway a few metres upstream of Spout Hall.